 LAL03.
 Latin American Library - Ephemera Collections

-Scope and Contents 1940, 1998-2000.
-An artificial collection of printed ephemera from Cuba.
-This expanding series is composed of pamphlets, broadsides, announcements, poster, speeches, and other ephemera from and about Cuba.
-20 pieces.
+1940, 1998-2000.
+An artificial collection of printed ephemera and short-run serials from and about Cuba.
+This expanding series is composed of serials, pamphlets, programs, posters, announcements, trading-card album, speeches, and other printed ephemera.
+22 pieces.

-Scope and Contents 1820-2011.
+1773-2011.
 An artificial collection of an assortment of categories of printed ephemera pieces from Mexico.
 The range of materials include broadsides, correspondence, decrees, circulars, announcements, pamphlets, flyers, supplements, articles, papers, and brochures, to name just a few.
-The themes for the vast majority of the pieces are political, religious, or deal with cultural events.
-132 pieces.
+The themes for the vast majority of the pieces are political, religious, or relate to cultural events and activities.
+143 files.